-- 23. (D) Reading/Use of Language/Voice.
+- 16. (D) English Language Arts and Reading/Informational Text Analysis and Synthesis/Voice.
 Looking at the first word of each answer choice, eliminate (B) and (C).
 The tone of the passage is scholarly or analytical, not passionate or angry.
 The first words of both (A) and (D) seem appropriate.
 The final choice depends, therefore, on the difference between "optimistic" and "concerned."
 The latter better describes the passage.
 The author is discussing a problem and concludes with the sobering thought that the process may already have gone too far.
-That is concern, not optimism. - 24.
-(B) Reading/Inferences/Comparisons.
+That is concern, not optimism. - 17.
+(B) English Language Arts and Reading/Informational Text Analysis and Synthesis/Comparisons.
 The main idea of Passage 1 is that Shakespeare did not write the works normally attributed to him.
 The main idea of Passage 2 is that Bacon was the author of the works normally attributed to Shakespeare.
-The two do not share the opinion (so far as we learn from the passages) that Bacon wrote the works, but they do agree on the much more limited point that it was not Shakespeare. - 25.
-(C) Reading/Inferences/Comparisons.
+The two do not share the opinion (so far as we learn from the passages) that Bacon wrote the works, but they do agree on the much more limited point that it was not Shakespeare. - 18.
+(C) English Language Arts and Reading/Informational Text Analysis and Synthesis/Comparisons.
 This item asks you to identify details that are common to both passages.
 Both authors mention elements in the works that Shakespeare himself could probably not have written about effectively.
-Passage 1 mentions the ways of court, and Passage 2 mentions the references to the law. - 26.
-(A) Reading/Literary Analysis/Implied Idea.
+Passage 1 mentions the ways of court, and Passage 2 mentions the references to the law. - 19.
+(A) English Language Arts and Reading/Literary Text Analysis/Implied Idea.
 The setting makes it clear that Joe and Lily are not aware that their conversation is overheard.
 Joe explains that the attraction he and Lily feel cannot go anywhere because he intends to honor his promise to marry another woman.
-We get the first strong hint that the "woman" is Louisa, and this suggestion is confirmed the next evening when it is Joe who calls on Louisa, and Louisa breaks off the engagement. - 27.
-(B) Reading/Literary Analysis/Implied Idea.
+We get the first strong hint that the "woman" is Louisa, and this suggestion is confirmed the next evening when it is Joe who calls on Louisa, and Louisa breaks off the engagement. - 20.
+(B) English Language Arts and Reading/Literary Text Analysis/Implied Idea.
 The final paragraph describes Louisa's feelings about the broken engagement.
 That evening she is a bit sad, though she was not certain why.
-The next morning, her ambivalence had been resolved and she felt relieved. - 28.
-(D) Reading/Literary Analysis/Implied Idea.
+The next morning, her ambivalence had been resolved and she felt relieved. - 21.
+(D) English Language Arts and Reading/Literary Text Analysis/Implied Idea.
 The conversation between Joe and Lily makes it clear that something had happened the day before that was significant.
 Joe reveals it was that they "let on how [they] felt about each other."
 And the time frame is further clarified by his statement that that "it's just as well we knew."
-Joe and Lily did not know until they day before that they had strong feelings for one another. - 29.
-(B) Reading/Literary Analysis/Implied Idea.
+Joe and Lily did not know until they day before that they had strong feelings for one another. - 22.
+(B) English Language Arts and Reading/Literary Text Analysis/Implied Idea.
 A key element of the setting is that Louisa at first thinks she might slip away "unobserved," but she stays in her place without revealing her presence.
-Then, the content of the conversation between Joe and Lily and the reference to the "woman" in the third person help to make it clear that Joe and Lily are not aware that there is a third person in the vicinity. - 30.
-(C) Reading/Literary Analysis/Implied Idea.
+Then, the content of the conversation between Joe and Lily and the reference to the "woman" in the third person help to make it clear that Joe and Lily are not aware that there is a third person in the vicinity. - 23.
+(C) English Language Arts and Reading/Literary Text Analysis/Implied Idea.
 Lily specifically says she would not marry Joe in the event that he broke off the engagement with Louisa.
 Joe adds, "I don't believe you would."